 |Even the floors were gorgeous in the Capitol Building (Lincoln)|

 |View from the top of the Capitol Building (Lincoln)|

 We went to the observation area at the top of the building.
-Hubby gets nervous up high, and stayed back from the view, but I thought it was really pretty.
 I like to get the town view from up high, and Lincoln, as you can see, has a lot of trees!

 Another cool thing we did was visit the State Museum of Natural History which has some really cool exhibits and information we didn't know prior to our visit.
 That was one of my favorite things to do.

-Just outside of town was James Arthur Vineyard, and that was one of hubby's most favorite places to visit.
+Just outside of town was James Arthur Vineyard, and it was a beautiful place to visit.